KendiLorna/Retail-Sales-Analysis/README.md

 IF(AND([@[Hour of Day]]>=12,[@[Hour of Day]]<18),"Afternoon",
 IF(AND([@[Hour of Day]]>=18,[@[Hour of Day]]<24),"Evening","Night")))
 ```
-I created a calendar table in PowerPivot and added it to the data model for slicer sorting.
+Created a calendar table in PowerPivot and added it to the data model for slicer sorting.

 <img width="1186" height="629" alt="Screenshot 2025-08-05 120244" src="https://github.com/user-attachments/assets/2a19c572-1fd8-4e45-b24c-d65db824c4d2" />